sqlxpert/lights-off-aws/README.md

 # Lights Off!

-Do you forget to turn the lights off?
+Ever forget to turn the lights off?
 Now you can:

 - Stop, restart and back up EC2 instances and RDS/Aurora databases with cron-style schedules in their tags.